-Nicole Palenske (chair), Russell Benedict, Anya Butt, Ellen Du Pré, Lee Macomber, Paulina Mena, Kristin Siewert, Paul Weihe
+James Shriver (chair), Russell Benedict, Anya Butt, Ellen Du Pré, Nicole Palenske Ladner, Lee Macomber, Paulina Mena, Kristin Siewert, Paul Weihe

-For decades, the biology department has been at the forefront of promoting Central’s study abroad programs and the department will work with biology majors so they can obtain the benefit of an international study experience and still graduate in four years.
+For decades, the biology program has been at the forefront of promoting study abroad experiences and the Natural Sciences department will work with biology majors so they can obtain the benefit of an international study experience and still graduate in four years.

 Certification of communication skills for the biology major, encompassing reading, writing, speaking, listening, numeric, bibliographic and computer skills, is accomplished in the required sequence: BIOL 130, 131, 221, and 229 all have integral components requiring satisfactory communication at a level appropriate for a science major.
 These include: writing term papers and formal laboratory reports; keeping a research notebook; presenting lab results to classmates; listening to presentations by classmates; conducting literature searches using computer data bases; reading and critiquing reports prepared by classmates; analyzing laboratory data.